AdorableRedPanda/di-react-redux/README.md

  one of code quality metrics)
 * onboarding of new team member takes more time - to work with any component you have to know all about store and how other components uses it.
 You can't localize your work and can't onboard in codebase part by part.
+* you cannot reuse your components - the C component can work with specific paths in store, the needs to get the similar view often leads to code duplication of C, D and E components. have

 Why this happened?
 Consider another picture - a diagram of connected components and look at it from the point of view of [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) and [cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)).

-To put it simply, the coupling is metric that refers to how much different modules of a system rely on e ach other, cohesion - refers to how closely related and focused the elements within a module are.
+To put it simply, the coupling is metric that refers to how much different modules of a system rely on each other, cohesion - refers to how closely related and focused the elements within a module are.
+Low coupling and high cohesion are better in software because they make the code easier to work with and reduce the chances of unintended consequences when making changes.

 ![arbitrary react app using store diagram](img/before_components.png)